 - The landlord fails to respond to maintenance issues and the premises becomes uninhabitable.

 - The lease contains an early termination clause.

 - The landlord is harassing the tenant.

 California has a rent increase law in place.
-The statewide rent control rules are outlined under AB 1482 of the Tenant Protection Act.
+The statewide rules are outlined under AB 1482 of the Tenant Protection Act.
 The rent control ordinances cap rental increases on the basis of inflation.
 Different jurisdictions have different local rent control laws.

 Fair Housing Laws in California

 California landlords cannot deny a prospective tenant based on their race, color, religion, sex, familial status, nationality, and disability.
 It is part of the landlord responsibilities to avoid illegal discrimination based on protected classes including citizenship status, ancestry, gender identity, marital status, sexual orientation, income source, and primary language.

 If you’re a California landlord who would like help navigating the management of your rental units, contact us today.
 We make it easy for your California tenant to pay rent and easy for you to get a high ROI on your rental properties.
 We have an expert team of professional property managers who can help you maximize your income and achieve peace of mind.